-Gross value of operational losses amounted to PLN 3,987 thousand.
-Relation of net losses to revenues in Group amounts to 0,17%.
-The total amount losses consists of over 350 registered events (including homogenous events not exceeding USD 10 thousand aggregated on a monthly basis).
+Gross value of operational losses amounted to PLN 5,526 thousand.
+Relation of net losses to Group revenues amounts to 0,27%.
+The total amount of losses consists of over 420 registered events (including homogenous events not exceeding USD 10 thousand aggregated on a monthly basis).
+In terms of severity, Group reported 1 event in the bucket >USD 100M and <USD 1MM and 22 events in the bucket >USD 20M and <USD 100M.
+The remaining events didn't exceed USD 20M.

-The significant events affecting the total amount of 2014 losses include:
+The significant events affecting the total amount of 2015 losses include: